AkkarinForest/Haskell-Workshop/intro-1/README.md

     • Couldn't match expected type ...
 ```

-So both languages return an error but notice that Ruby notices the problem only when you try to use the method, while Haskell won't let you create the method at all.
+So both languages return an error.
+Ruby notices the problem when you try to use the method, while Haskell won't let you create the method at all.

 Consider the following snippets that use lists: